 I’ve done a lot of thinking about relationships these past couple of months.
 According to a psychologist friend, spending more time at home because of the COVID restrictions has some interesting effects on a number of patients.
 In some cases, people who had been feeling like two strangers co-sharing a home fell in love again.
 Others, who were seemingly fine, discovered that the reason they got along with their partner was because they didn’t spend time together!

-I’ve been surrounded by a lot of couples over the past weeks and I’ve seen everything from people who seem to share their life together with a sense of ease to couples who constantly argue about virtually everything.
-As I thought about what I saw and experienced, Amy Winehouse’s song ‘love is a losing game’ kept on popping in my mind and it made me wonder: is love a game you can win … or lose?
+As I thought about the conversation, Amy Winehouse’s song ‘love is a losing game’ kept popping in my mind and it made me wonder: is love a game you can win … or lose?

 Here is the thing, if you treat the person you love as your opponent, even if only occasionally, you’ve already lost the game.
 The idea of a game implies that there are winners and losers but I like to think of relationships as two people playing for the same team and here is why: